 Pure CSS 3D Card Animations

 Here is a quick reference for some basic pure-css animations.
+See the Pen CSS 3d Animations-Method 1 by Mike (@DarkMG73) on CodePen.
 MORE q

 CSS Grid – Multiple Cell Examples

 This is just a quick reference for positioning items in a CSS grid.
+See the Pen CSS Grid - Diverse Cells Example by Mike (@DarkMG73) on CodePen.
 MORE q

 JavaScript Survey Sample with Pure CSS Three-Way Switches

 This is an addition to my Pure CSS Three-Way Switches Part One and Pure CSS Three-Way Switches Part Two posts.
 I needed three-way switches for a survey tool for starwarsrumors.com.
-These are the three-way switches from the previous two posts, but styled as sliders and some basic JavaScript survey functionality.
-This ended up being the… MORE q
+These are the three-way switches from the previous two posts, but styled as sliders along with some basic JavaScript survey functionality.
+This ended up being… MORE q

 Pure CSS Three-Way Switches Part Two

 This is an addition to my Pure CSS Three-Way Switches Part 1 post.
 I needed three-way switches for a survey tool I was building for a site of mine, starwarsrumors.com.
 These are those three-way switches, but with a different look.
 Also, check out JavaScript Survey Sample with Pure CSS Three-Way Switches.
-That add more of a slider… MORE q
+There we find more of a… MORE q

 Pure CSS Three-Way Switches Part One